greggersaurus/OpenSteamController/ReverseEngineering/LPC11U37F_Software.md

 The file tracks memory usage and attempts to identify how different section of memory are used by the firmware.

+## vcf_wired_controller_d0g_57bf5c10.bootloader.gzf

+This file is a complete reverse engineering of the bootloader section of the binary, using [Ghidra].

 # Resources